NinePiece2/HomeCloudServer/README.md

 I have LanCache and PiHole instances that run off the [TrueNAS](#truenas) server, the PiHole DNS server runs on docker and the LanCache DNS runs off a VM that also has a Kioxia CD6-R 3.84TB drive to use for caching data.

-To better visualize this data I have modified an existing LanCache UI project and made changes to include more uselful features for myself.
+To better visualize this data I have modified an existing LanCache UI project and made changes to include more useful features for myself.
 Details are available [here](https://github.com/NinePiece2/NineLanCacheUI).

 ## Future Upgradability

-The next likely upgrades are to add more drives to the [TrueNAS](#truenas) server using the JBOD as well as adding more nodes to the [Proxmox](#proxmox) server to allow for high availabilty of Virtual Machines and Linux Containers.
+The next likely upgrades are to add more drives to the [TrueNAS](#truenas) server using the JBOD as well as adding more nodes to the [Proxmox](#proxmox) server to allow for high availability of Virtual Machines and Linux Containers.